Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Methods

-Since we have used the time lag of the response in the right hand side of the equation, the model can be estimated using Ordinary Least Squares (OLS).
+Since we have used the time lag of the response on the right-hand side of the equation, the model can be estimated using Ordinary Least Squares (OLS).
 It was argued in \cite{mcfowland2021estimating} that when the latent factors in \eqref{narmodel} are latent communities from the SBM, then replacing estimated communities in place of the true communities, one can obtain an asymptotically unbiased estimate of $\rho$.
 Under the more general RDPG model, we provide an explicit asymptotic upper bound on the bias of $\rho$.
 Further, we propose a method that allows us to obtain a bias-corrected estimator of $\rho$, which we show has some advantages over the estimator in \cite{mcfowland2021estimating} in finite samples.

 We estimate the latent factors through a $d$ dimensional Spectral Embedding of the Adjacency matrix (ASE method).
-The spectral embedding performs a singular value decomposition (SVD) of the symmetric adjacency matrix $A$.
+The spectral embedding performs a singular value decomposition (SVD) of the adjacency matrix $A$ (since $A$ is symmetric, one can also use eigendecomposition).
 Let $Q_{n \times d}$ be the singular vectors corresponding to the $d$ largest singular values and $\Sigma$ be the diagonal matrix containing those singular values.
 Then we estimate the latent factor as $\hat{U} =Q\Sigma^{1/2}$.
-In the second step we use these estimated factors as predictors in the outcome model
+In the second step, we use these estimated factors as predictors in the outcome model